-Every student participates in school activities with a goal of being prepared to function at some level of independence as a result of his/her school experience.
+Every student participates in school activities with a goal of being prepared to function at some level of independence as a result of the student's school experience.
 Although this is no different for students with disabilities, differences do exist as far as what needs to occur before and after graduation if students are to move successfully from high school to post-school activities such as training, employment and independent living.

 For many students with disabilities the success of this transition from school to adult life depends on teamwork and collaboration between the schools and community resources.
-As one such resource, the Office of Vocational Rehabilitation works closely with the Kentucky Department of Education to assist eligible students with disabilities to identify, plan for, and achieve their vocational goals.
+As one such resource, the Office of Vocational Rehabilitation works closely with the Kentucky Department of Education to assist eligible students with disabilities to identify, plan for, and achieve vocational goals.

 Who should be referred for Transition services?